Jaywomack/project_0/README.md

 &nbsp;

-# Python&nbsp; | &nbsp; MySQL&nbsp; | &nbsp;CLI To-Do App
+# Python&nbsp; | &nbsp; MySQL&nbsp; | &nbsp;CLI Productivity App

-## **Description:** A classic To-Do application that allows users to create an account and create todos that are stored, completed and tabulated for viewing later.
+## **Description:** A productivity app that will allow a user to track daily habits, write journals, and write todos.
+Todos, journals, and tasks and can be written to external files.
+Tasks can be added from the past, from excel files.

 &nbsp;